skim618/Projects/README.md

 ordered lists of network node names, representing the paths taken by the four couriers.

+### Source files
+The project contains three files: project_code.py, project_skim618.py and project_utils.py.
+* project_code.py contains the functions and algorithms required to partition the routes
+* project_skim618.py contains the main function using the functions in project_code.py.
+* project_utils.py contains useful funcitosn for reading and writing out data in .txt format.

 ## C Project (2019)

 This project requires the writing of C code that will create a game based on the theme of